MLeidel/wordScriber/README.md

 __HTML local document editor__
 Linux version

+WordScriber is a _simple_ offline HTML document editor.
+There is probably no great use for it as an application;
-WordScriber is a simple offline HTML document editor which demonstrates how to create apps that combine a python/tkinter module and an HTML GUI in an offline desktop situation.
+however, it does domonstrate how to create apps that combine a python/tkinter module and an HTML GUI in an offline desktop situation.
 In other words
 Python manages local resources while HTML manages the user interface.

-To accomplish this _pywebview_ python module provides communication between __Python/tkinter__ and __HTML/Javascript__.
+To accomplish this the ___pywebview___ python module provides communication between __Python/tkinter__ and __HTML/Javascript__.

 There are certain limitations depending on the web engine